mwdata-science/website/content/_index.md

 📢 **May 9th 2021** - Facilitators for Week 2 have been announced 📢<br>
 📢 **May 10th 2021** - Today, registrations have opened 📢

-To stay updated, follow us on Twitter: [@mwdataschool](https://twitter.com/mwdataschool)
+To stay updated, follow us on Twitter: [@mwdatabootcamp](https://twitter.com/mwdatabootcamp)

 # When and where

 * Week 1: October 18-22 Python Week of Code
-* Week 2: October 25-29 Data Science School
+* Week 2: October 25-29 Data Science Bootcamp

 Events will take place at [Mzuzu University's new Open Distance Learning](/venue/) facility in **Lilongwe, Malawi**.
 Accommodation will be offered in the nearby surroundings, making it a comfortable, fun and productive stay for everyone involved.